2027 Winter World University Games

 "The mascots for this Winter Universiade are 'Ji Bing' and 'Ji Xue'.

-'Ji Bing' is a Sika deer, whose antlers symbolize vitality and energy.
+'Ji Bing' is a Sika deer, whose antlers symbolise vitality and energy.
 The character wears blue and white attire to reflect an open and inclusive attitude, complemented by red elements that echo the historical and cultural traditions of Jilin.
 A snowflake pattern is incorporated to express the competitive nature of ice and snow sports.

 'Ji Xue' features ginseng as its design core.
 Its clothing incorporates elements of Northeast China's traditional floral fabrics, showcasing the local lifestyle and folk customs.
-The blue and green scarf symbolizes the Songhua River system, reflecting regional characteristics and a vision of development.
+The blue and green scarf symbolises the Songhua River system, reflecting regional characteristics and a vision of development.
 Both mascots are presented as athletes, aiming to convey the vitality and enthusiasm of winter sports."[16]

 Slogan